 Get direct feedback from your customers

 With the use of various insight-gathering tools, you can be better equipped to address the pain points faced by your customers.
 To remedy the issues faced by customers, you'll need to gather some data.
 There's no better way to get factual information than through qualitative research.
-Tools like questionnaires, interviews, surveys, and focus groups can give you a good idea of the pain points within your customer journey.
+Tools like questionnaires, interviews, customer satisfaction or customer effort surveys and focus groups can give you a good idea of the pain points within your customer journey.

 Once you've received the information from customers, it's time to pair it with some data.
 By having the data accessible to corroborate the pain points from surveys, you'll have a better time addressing them.
-For example, when customers respond in the survey that they get emails that feel like spam, it may be time to cross-check if your customer journey indicates that customers tend to drop off when met with promotional emails.
-If that seems to be the case, it may be time to cut back on the rate of promotions sent to customers.
+For example, if your CES scores for any particular interaction or feature are unusually high, it may be time to examine how you can make that particular feature or process easier to use.

 Show empathy in your responses

-Within your customer service solutions, empathy should be prioritized as a primary avenue for your responses.
+Within your customer service solutions, empathy must be prioritized.
 Taking the empathetic route is highly important in the world of customer service.
 When you can show an understanding of a customer from a relatable and human standpoint, they will feel valued.
 In your customer journey, personalized support is something that can take you on the very satisfying road of customer retention.